H4D33D/obdt-i2/README.md

 - Repeated failed tests.
 - Mark 1 doesn't seem to be working either now.
 - I need to see if this is an issue of vehicle, since it was before.

+### 9/21/26

+- Still nothing.
+- Doesn't make any sense how a working prototype goes broken without anything.